MohdMinhal/Notes-with-React/README.md

 # Notes with React

-This is a simple note-taking application built using React.
-It allows users to create, edit, and delete notes.
+Notes with React is a user-friendly note-taking application built using React, offering essential functionalities like creating, editing, and deleting notes.

 ## Features

-- Add new notes
+- Create new notes
 - Edit existing notes
 - Delete notes
 - View list of notes